 – Kaen Ranzen

-If you are desperate, you can check second hand shops like Suruga-ya or Mandarake (the latter one ships overseas).
-The stuff is also cheaper, but keep in mind that by buying from these shops you don’t actually support the artists, so this guide won’t focus too much on them.
+If you are desperate, you can check second-hand shops like Suruga-ya or Mandarake (the latter one ships overseas).
+The stuff is cheaper most of the time, and you can also find event-exclusive discs that can’t be found elsewhere.
+However, keep in mind that by buying from these shops you don’t actually support the artists, so this guide won’t focus too much on them.

 I’m in Japan.
 Where can I buy BUTAOTOME albums without handling shipping costs?